16 Quick Gross Motor Activities For Toddlers To Do At Home

 3. Cut out some exciting shapes and silhouettes of animals.
 Paste them on the chart paper.
 Place the chart paper on the floor, at the end of the tunnel.

-4. After the chart paper, place the tent with baby’s favorite toys in it.
-Guide the baby through the course if he gets confused.
+4. Next, place the tent with the baby’s favorite toys in it.
+Guide the baby through the course if they get confused.

 2. Leap over the box